Table of Contents

 When exercising regularly and working to build muscle, plant protein sources seem less optimal relative to animal protein sources due to decreased essential amino acid content (specifically leucine).(Kerksick, 2021) However, one study did show that when consuming 30 grams of either wheat protein or milk protein there were similar rates of muscle protein synthesis over the next several hours, despite the wheat protein providing only 1.8 grams of leucine compared to 2.4 grams in the milk.(Pinckaers, 2021) Additionally, there is also evidence suggesting when consuming at least 1.0 g/kg of protein daily there may not be that much of a meaningful influence long-term between predominantly plant and animal sources.(Lim, 2021) Thus, aiming for the higher ranges of protein intake suggested above is likely beneficial if the majority of your protein intake will come from plant sources, but for individuals who are not competitive athletes or attempting to maximize their lean body mass acquisition this is likely not something to be overly concerned about.

 Protein distribution throughout the day

-Studies generally show splitting protein into multiple meals throughout the day will better continuously stimulate MPS, or at least better alleviate muscle protein breakdown, than consuming the majority of one’s protein in 1-2 meals daily.(Jäger, 2017; Schoenfeld, 2018) A recent SR of studies that did not include resistance training found a small benefit to a more even distribution of protein intake throughout the day regarding LBM.(Jespersen, 2021) The more even distribution allowed more meals to meet the per meal protein recommendations listed above.
+Studies generally show splitting protein into multiple meals throughout the day will better continuously stimulate MPS, or at least better alleviate muscle protein breakdown, than consuming the majority of one’s protein in 1-2 meals daily.(Jäger, 2017; Schoenfeld, 2018; Agergaard, 2023) A recent SR of studies that did not include resistance training found a small benefit to a more even distribution of protein intake throughout the day regarding LBM.(Jespersen, 2021) The more even distribution allowed more meals to meet the per meal protein recommendations listed above.